 - "Themes" help you to find investments that interest you

 Why a Savings Challenge?

-A savings challenge can help a boring topic to become more fun and more enjoyable.
+A savings challenge can help a boring topic become more fun and enjoyable.
 Making saving fun means that you’ll also be more likely to stick with it.

-The saving challenges add some accountability, even if it is just accountability to yourself.
-Once you start the challenge, hopefully you’ll feel the need to stick with it and complete the challenge.
+The savings challenge adds some accountability, even if it’s just accountability to yourself.
+Once you start the challenge, hopefully, you’ll feel the need to stick with it and complete the challenge.

 Why not take a savings challenge along with a friend?
 Taking the challenge with a friend gives you even more accountability, and also provides some extra motivation because of the competition.

-If you’re following along exactly with the plan and the specific amounts to save, the competition may not be about who saves the most money, but instead, it’s more about simply sticking with the challenge and completing it.
+If you’re following along exactly with the plan and the specific amounts to save, the competition may not be about who saves the most money.
+Instead, it’s more about simply sticking with the challenge and completing it.
 Most of us wouldn’t want to see our friend complete a challenge that we quit, so it gives some extra motivation to stick with it.

 Creating a New Savings Account for the Challenge

 While it’s not completely necessary, I recommend using a separate savings account for the challenge.
 The two main reasons are:

 - You’ll be able to see exactly how much you have saved at any point in time